sudomateo/lsa-i/docs/configuring-hardware/device-basics.md

 ## Device Naming Conventions

 Disks are located in the `/dev` directory and follow a specific naming convention.
 Entire disks are often named using the format `/dev/sda`, `/dev/vda`, or `/dev/hda` while partitions of a disk are named using the format `/dev/sda1`, `/dev/vda1`, and `/dev/hda1`.
-Entire disks start their naming at `a` and paritions start at `1`.
+Entire disks start their naming at `a` and partitions start at `1`.
 Given a disk named `/dev/sdb3` we can determine that this is the third partition on the second disk.
 Disks that begin with `sd`, `vd`, or `hd` refer to SATA disks, virtualized disks, and IDE disks respectively although many modern technologies abstract this away from the user and usually present disks using the `sd` prefix.

 !!! example "Example: Showing the differences between disk names."